US STOCKS-Tech stocks lift S&P 500, Nasdaq as Fed meeting kicks off

 By Medha Singh and Shashank Nayar

-March 16 (Reuters) - The S&P 500 hit an all-time high on Tuesday while the Nasdaq touched a two-week peak as technology stocks caught a bid ahead of the Federal Reserve's two-day policy meeting.
+March 16 (Reuters) - The S&P 500 hit an all-time high on Tuesday while the Nasdaq jumped about 1% as technology stocks caught a bid ahead of the Federal Reserve's two-day policy meeting.

-The Nasdaq rose 0.7%, extending a rebound in tech-related stocks that were at the heart of February's selloff.
+The Nasdaq was at a two-week high extending a rebound in tech-related stocks that were at the heart of February's selloff.
 The index is now about 4% below its Feb.
 12 record closing high.

 The Dow slipped on Tuesday after notching sixth consecutive intraday record highs as optimism over a $1.9 trillion fiscal stimulus package and ongoing vaccination drives bolstered views that the economy was on a path to recovery.